ogeesan/Imaging-Tools/README.md

 - Fluorescence Extraction: extract fluorescence signals from .tif files, with more predictable ROI pixel definition and exclusion of sub-100 values.

+- Lick Extractor: easily get PortIn and PortOut events from Bpod

 - Motion Correction: Takahashi's code but with preservation of negative values and some usability improvements.

 - Motion Correction Visualisation: visualisation of x-y offset of frames from an `mclog` file.